-The Company's mineral exploration license areas in the Republic of Serbia ("Serbia") total 598 square kilometers (sq.km) and are located in Northeastern Serbia, approximately 100 km east of Belgrade, the capital of the country.
-The mineral exploration licenses are within the well-known Timok Magmatic Complex, a segment of the Tethyan Metallogenic Belt which runs from Eastern Europe to Asia.
-The TMC hosts significant gold (Au) - copper (Cu) porphyry deposits (Bor, Majdanpek, Veliki Kreveli, etc.) and related Cu-Au epithermal deposits (Chukaru Peki, Chelopech, etc.).
+The Company's mineral exploration license areas in the Republic of Serbia ("Serbia") total 598 square kilometers (sq.km) and are located in northeastern Serbia, approximately 100 km east of Belgrade, the capital of the country.
+The mineral exploration licenses are within the well-known Timok Magmatic Complex ("TMC"), a segment of the Tethyan Metallogenic Belt which runs from Eastern Europe to southeast Asia.
+The western portion of the Tethyan Belt hosts significant gold (Au) - copper (Cu) porphyry deposits (Bor, Majdanpek, Veliki Kreveli, etc.) and related Cu-Au epithermal deposits (Bor, Cukaru Peki, Chelopech, etc.).